(Revised September 2002)

 Tell a trusted friend, family member, or financial advisor where you keep all your important documents, including your insurance policies.
 If you should become ill or pass away, this will assist the timely processing of any claims made upon the policies.

-Please contact the CDI for informational brochures on all types of insurance such as: Auto, Home, Life, Annuities, Health, Medicare Supplement, and Long Term Care.
+Please contact the CDI hotline or visit our consumer site for informational brochures on all types of insurance such as: Auto, Home, Life, Annuities, Health, Medicare Supplement, and Long Term Care.
 The CDI can assist you with any insurance question, concern, or problem.
-You can reach us at 1-800-927-4357 or the Contact Us page.
+You can reach us at 1-800-927-4357 or by visiting the Contact Us page.